-“There are all sorts of geophysical surverys that you can do to get an idea of what the area looks like underground,” Blaney said.
+“There are all sorts of geophysical surveys that you can do to get an idea of what the area looks like underground,” Blaney said.
 These processes include magnetic surveys and induced polarization surveys.

 Once geologists are confident they have located the veins and mapped out the structures underground, they use diamond core drilling to pinpoint the exact location, size and orientation of gold veins on the property.

 “Diamond core drilling is where you take a portable drill and you drill down into the ground and what you end up with as you pull the tubes out of the ground is the core of the rock,” Blaney explained.
-Cylindrical core cuttings with a diameter of about two inches are pulled and split in half as samples.
+Cylindrical core cuttings with a diameter of about five centimetres are pulled and split in half as samples.

 Proving up a reserve